How to Rate Limit HTTP Requests

 Or to describe it another way – the limiter permits you to consume an average of r tokens per second, with a maximum of b tokens in any single 'burst'.
-So in the code above our limiter allows 2 tokens to be consumed per second, with a maximum burst size of 5.
+So in the code above our limiter allows 1 token to be consumed per second, with a maximum burst size of 3.

 limit middleware function we call the global limiter's

 Allow() method each time the middleware receives a HTTP request.
 If there are no tokens left in the bucket

 Allow() will consume exactly one token from the bucket and we pass on control to the next handler in the chain.